 Who Brevet Shares Your Personal Information With

-Brevet may share your personal information with:
+Brevet may share your personal information in accordance with the applicable laws with:

 - Any and all of the Brevet entities;